Lehigh Valley: Commercial rail

 The Lehigh Valley is a major national thruway for commercial rail transport with roughly 65 commercial trains passing through the Valley daily.
 The region's largest freight rail operator is Norfolk Southern Railway, which uses two former rail lines, Lehigh Valley Railroad's Lehigh Line and Reading Railroad's Reading Line.
 Norfolk Southern Railway has major classification rail yards in both Allentown and Bethlehem.

 Passenger rail

 Passenger train service in the Valley is available just outside the Lehigh Valley at Doylestown (31.2 mi southeast), at Annandale, New Jersey (roughly 41.8 mi east), and at Hackettstown station in Hackettstown, New Jersey (49.5 mi northeast).
 The Valley's closest Amtrak station is Bryn Mawr SEPTA, 50.4 mi miles south of the Valley.
 Two major passenger rail hubs, 30th Street Station in Philadelphia and Newark Penn Station in Newark, New Jersey, are roughly 60 mi southeast and 81.9 mi west, respectively.

+In March 2023, the Pennsylvania Department of Transportation funded a preliminary study to assess the feasibility of restoring passenger rail to the region.